Izzat Klychev: Periods and styles

 See, for example, «For Wedding» (1979), «On the Start» (1980), «Dancing Africa» (1981), «Autumn Song» (1982).
 Izzat Klychev also pays a lot of attention to hedonistic still-life paintings: «Flower-piece with Venetian glass», «Autumn Flowers» (1981), «Still-life champagne» (all of 1980).
 At the same time, the artist is working on a ceramic panel design for the Turkmen National Circus.

 A series of exquisite miniatures of the eastern tales and excellence in making sophisticated possession of ornament once again make us pay tribute to the traditions of the Turkmen culture that is manifested in a unique perfection of Tekin carpets, jewelry silver, and in rare aesthetic details of nomadic mode of life objects.

 His artistic heritage is huge, it is priceless and will never disappear as it appears to be the most important contribution to both Turkmen and world art.
 Thistreasure will always demystify people to the world of beauty, foster a sense of love for the motherland, wake our desire to know the world better and preserve kind traditions and customs.

-The last years of the artist demonstrate a rare fruitful vivacity in the arts.
-The initially inherent scenic element of his works become stronger; Izzat Klycheva is fascinated with composition of complicated ornamental patterns.
-Thanks to his potential as a designer, many now enjoy such masterpieces as «Bride» (1996), «Oriental market» (1996), and «Embroiderers» (1998).
-Klychev's graphic series inspired by Turkmen tales are known for their flawless coloring and shapes.
-Within the last decade of his life, he passionately threw himself into the work on such pieces as «Girls with Jugs», «My Village», «Melody of Karakum», «Horsemen» and many others.
-Within the last 3 years, most of his attention was paid to the historical painting, which illustrates a tragic episode of Turkmen history – seizure of the Geoktepin fortress.
-The artist, who started his professional development from historical subjects, wanted tocomplete this work with a complex philosophic apologue.
-Even though the paintingremainsincomplete, it obviously proves the development of Izzat Klychev's emotional and creative power, confirming the artistic maturity of one of the most interesting artists of Soviet and post-Soviet times.
+The initially scenic element of his works become stronger; Izzat Klycheva is fascinated with composition of ornamental patterns.
+Such masterpieces as «Bride» (1996), «Oriental market» (1996), and «Embroiderers» (1998).
+Klychev's graphic series inspired by Turkmen tales are known for their coloring and shapes.
+Within the last decade of his life, he threw himself into the work on such pieces as «Girls with Jugs», «My Village», «Melody of Karakum», «Horsemen».
+Within the last 3 years, most of his attention was paid to the historical painting, which illustrates a episode of Turkmen history – seizure of the Geoktepin fortress.
+The artist, who started his professional development from historical subjects, wanted to complete this work with a complex philosophic apologue.
+Even though the painting remains incomplete, it proves the development of Izzat Klychev's emotional and creative power, confirming the artistic maturity of the artists of Soviet and post-Soviet times.